 Active Communities Conference - Making it Happen

-- News Kelly Joyce
+- Quest Kelly Joyce

 The 3rd Annual Quest Active Communities Conference ‘Making it Happen’ took place on 3rd October at Stoke City Football Club with a programme of insightful and useful workshops and discussions.

 The Conference provided an excellent opportunity to network and share best practice with others in our sector through discussions on how to increase participation and reduce inactivity across the sector in the superb setting of Stoke City’s home ground.